 Programs Abroad Office

 Why study in Knoxville for four years?
 You could be earning credits toward your degree from Prague, Shanghai, or even Lima!
-The Center for International Education has partnered with numerous institutions around the globe to provide UT students a wide variety of international and cultural learning opportunities.
+The Programs Abroad Office has partnered with numerous institutions around the globe to provide UT students a wide variety of international and cultural learning opportunities.

 Internships and Undergraduate Research